developerVilchez/javaScript/README.md

 ### Parameters vs. Arguments

-Parameters are always variables name and appears in the function declaration, that are used to store the data that's passed into a function for the function to use.
+**Parameters** are always variables name and appears in the function declaration, that are used to store the data that's passed into a function for the function to use. <br>
-Arguments are always going to be a value, the actual data (i.e. any of the JavaScript data types - a number, a string, a boolean, etc.) and will always appear in the code when the function is called or invoked.
+**Arguments** are always going to be a value, the actual data (i.e. any of the JavaScript data types - a number, a string, a boolean, etc.) and will always appear in the code when the function is called or invoked.